spoddutur/spark-notes/wsg.md

 ### Is there anything that we can do to above mentioned stuff which can't be fused together in whole-stage code-generation?
 Indeed Yes!!

-## Goal 2 - Speed up query execution
-### via Supporting Vectorized in-memory columnar data:
+### Goal 2 - Speed up query execution via Supporting Vectorized in-memory columnar data:
-Let's start with output of Goal1 - WholeStageCodeGeneration..
+Let's start with output of Goal1 (WholeStageCodeGeneration..)

 ### Goal1 output - What did WholeStageCodeGeneration (WSCG) give us?
 WSCG is generating an optimized query plan for user: